 Wake up early and start the 8 mile roundtrip hike to Smugglers Cove, where you will encounter sweeping ocean views along a coastline trail that eventually ends at a secluded beach.
 If you don’t want to trek the whole 8-mile trail, or are pressed for time, even just doing the first half of the hike is worth it!
 Make sure you keep an eye on the time, though, to get back to the dock area in time for your ferry back to the mainland.

-Additional Tips/ Things to Note for your 2 Days in Channel Islands National Park:
+Additional Tips and Things to Note for your 2 Days in Channel Islands National Park:

 - Get a hotel in Ventura the night before you head to the island, since you have to be at the ferry dock an hour before your 8:00am departure